GoogleCloudPlatform/emblem/docs/tutorials/setup-walkthrough.md

 ### Next steps
 - **Test the delivery pipeline** by pushing a change to your Emblem repo.
 Check out the [Cloud Build dashboard](https://console.cloud.google.com/cloud-build/builds) and inspect the build logs and tests.

-- **Explore metrics** of your Emblem application with the [Metrics Explorer](https://console.cloud.google.com/monitoring/metrics-explorer).

-[...]: # (DEV TODO - Print out links to application and relevant console items like Cloud Build & Logging in the terminal, which include the correct user projects.)